 Anti-these of #5: You know the type.
 Everything has to go through that special type.
 They would call 3 meetings just to discuss objectives.
 Everytime when you come out from these meetings, you’d be like, ‘Okay, I’ve just lost 1.5 hours of my life that I can never get back…’

-How to deal with anti-thesis 5: I want to just tell you – decline the meetings.
+How to deal with anti-thesis 5: Really – decline the meetings.
 At least try to see if you can get things sorted by proposing a plan and walk off; let them mull over the ‘contention’ points, while you continue to hunt down and tackle the 20% quietly and deliver results that show.
-Hopefully with a great track record, you can get away as being the ‘tormented creative accentric type’ who break out epilepsy in extended fruitless meetings.
+Hopefully with a great track record, you can get away as being the ‘tormented creative accentric type’ who fidgets awkwardly/mercilessly in extended fruitless meetings.

 Have I missed anything?
 Does the counter-anti-thesis strategies make sense?
 Do these types make you smile?